-As soon as you reach this area, you’ll be transported from Singapore to India in a second.
+You'll be transported from Singapore to India in a second as soon as you reach this area.
 From temples and markets to restaurants and food, everything has an Indian influence.
-This visually-stunning area has an artistic vibe; meaning, it’s the perfect backdrop for photos!
+In addition, this visually-stunning area has an artistic vibe, meaning it's the perfect backdrop for photos!

-Start at Mustafa, a 24-hour mall.
-Although it can be slightly overwhelming, it’s worth the visit.
-They sell everything here from electronics to Indian clothing, jewelry, and even groceries.
+Start at Mustafa Mall, a 24-hour shopping center.
+Although it can be slightly overwhelming, it's worth the visit.
+They sell everything from electronics to Indian clothing, jewelry, and even groceries.

-You’ll also come across a range of market stalls selling fabrics, fashion, and unique homewares.
+You'll also come across market stalls selling fabrics, fashion, and unique homewares.
 You can even get henna applied at some places.
-There is a host of food options here too, including eat-in restaurants and stalls selling Indian favorites.
+There are many food options here, too, including eat-in restaurants and stalls selling Indian favorites.
 Finish your visit to Little India by going to Veeramakaliamman Temple.

 If you visit between the end of September to the end of October, you'll also be able to see the Deepavali celebrations.

 This quaint street is best known for its many food outlets.
 Along with a selection of great restaurants, you'll find independent shops and design galleries.

 A popular spot is Chin Chin Eating House.
 While the interior is simple, the food is some of the best in Singapore.
 They're well known for their Hainanese chicken fried rice.
 This national dish is a must-try during your four days in Singapore.
 Their menu also includes meat, fish, and vegetarian options.
 Whatever you get, you won't be disappointed!